imny94/pyOrderBook/README.md

 ## Team Members:

+This project was done as a part of a course, Bitcoin in the Big Data Era in the fall of 2017 at National Taiwan University, with collaborations between exchange and local students in National Taiwan University.
+The members of the team are as follows:

 Nicholas Yeow [T06902106] - Singapore University of Technology and Design

 Tan Kwan Fu [T06501101] - Singapore University of Technology and Design